 Please forward to potential candidates.

-Project title: Development of high-field (DNP)-NMR methods for the observation of quadrupolar nuclei in hybrid materials.
+Project title: Development of high-field (DNP)-NMR methods to detect quadrupolar nuclei on catalytic surfaces

-A three-year PhD position in solid-state NMR spectroscopy of advanced materials is available at the University of Lille, Lille, France.
-It can start from July 2018.
+A two-year postdoc position in solid-state NMR spectroscopy of advanced materials is available at the University of Lille, Lille, France.
+It will start preferably in December 2017.

-The person: We seek application from national and international students who have graduated in physics or chemistry, preferably with a background in material sciences or NMR spectroscopy.
+The person: We seek application from candidates with experience in the development of solid-state NMR methods and/or the NMR characterization of inorganic materials and catalysts.
 The successful applicant will be given the opportunity to work in an exciting environment with national and international collaborations.